Disorder-free localization in quantum walks: Results

 The change in the probability distribution as a function of $\phi$ shows the crossover from ballistic spreading to a complete localization in our disorder free model.
 Fig.~\ref{fig:fig3}(c) and Fig.~\ref{fig:fig3}(d) show the inverse participation ratio and the variance as a function of $\phi$ for different step numbers, respectively.
 These plots indicate that regardless of how many steps were taken, spreading of quantum walker is small and it remains constant for $\phi > \pi/4$.
 The gradual decrease in IPR and $\sigma^2$ as $\phi$ goes from $0$ to $\pi/4$ results from the suppression of the side peaks and their decreasing spreading rate, respectively.

 The step operator $\hat{W}_M$ creates entanglement between the position, coin, and spin degrees of freedom which can be quantified by the von Neumann entropy of subsystems as we mentioned in Sec.~\ref{sec:figOfMer}.
 We calculate this entanglement entropy $S$ of one partition by spatially dividing the degrees of freedom in half.
 This can easily be accessed via the singular values in the MPS simulations (see App.~\ref{app:MPS}) and is plotted as a function of time in Fig.~\ref{fig:fig4}(a) for different values of the coupling $\phi$.
-Even though the growth is slower for partially localized cases ($\phi<\pi/4$), the entanglement shows logarithmic growth starting with the second decade of the time evolution for all non-zero values of $\phi$.
+Even though the growth is slower for partially localized cases ($\phi<\pi/4$), the entanglement shows sublinear growth starting with the second decade of the time evolution for all non-zero values of $\phi$.
 (For the standard quantum walk at $\phi=0$ the entanglement saturates at $\log_2 2=1$ (horizontal blue line) with the initial state spreading equally into the left and rights half of the system.)
-The logarithmic growth happens faster with increasing $\phi$ as seen in Fig.~\ref{fig:fig4}(b) for three different times and $S$ does not change significantly after $\phi\geq\pi/4$ once the system is completely localized.
-We emphasize that the behavior of $S$ is characteristic of other localized systems such as MBL and DFL.
-Here, the logarithmic growth is also related to the walker's Hilbert space being small and the generation of entanglement in the spin chain has to occur via interactions with the small Hilbert space of the walker.
-The long-time behavior of $S$ is therefore similar for all $\phi$ even when the walker is partially localized for $\phi<\pi/4$.
+The sublinear growth happens faster with increasing $\phi$ as seen in Fig.~\ref{fig:fig4}(b) for three different times and $S$ does not change significantly after $\phi\geq\pi/4$ once the system is completely localized.
+We emphasize that the behavior of $S$ is \bnd{characteristic of}{can be observed in} other localized systems such as MBL and DFL.
+Here, the sublinear growth is also related to the walker's Hilbert space being small and the generation of entanglement in the spin chain has to occur via interactions with the small Hilbert space of the walker.
+The long-time behavior of $S$ is therefore similar for all $\phi$ even when the walker is partially localized for $\phi<\pi/4$. \bnd{}{We present a more detailed analysis of the entanglement spread on the lattice as a function of time in App.~\ref{app:MPS}.}